blittable/essembly/design.md

 5) I have a at-home kitchen and want to offer my products to restaurants.
 6) I have a at-home kitchen and want to offer my products directly to consumers.
 7) I have a delivery service and want to receive orders and dispatch my drivers and track deliveries.

+Design CI/CD Rules:

+1) Compile all business rules to wasm to use for in-place updates - distributed http updates?
+2)